30 Open Study/Research Award

 Research Clearance Instructions:

-- Research with indigenous communities or in protected areas
+- Research in protected areas

 Please note that in some cases, obtaining research clearance may take a minimum of ten months.
+For this reason, and to host institution affiliates sufficient time to make the necessary arrangements, Finalists should contact them as soon as they are notified of their selection.

 Projects are encouraged in all parts of Brazil, not just in the main population centers.
 Specifically, priority will be given to applicants who locate their projects outside the urban areas of Sao Paulo, Salvador, and Rio de Janeiro.
-Be aware that competition for these urban areas is greater because of a proportionally larger number of applications.
+Be aware that competition for these urban areas is greater because of a proportionally more significant number of applications.
 Applications from all degree levels and in all fields of study are welcome.

 This award is co-sponsored by CAPES, the Brazilian Federal Agency for Support and Evaluation of Graduate Education.